alexei-kouprianov/Polling-station-Ethnography/README.md

 ## Dataset structure

-The dataset is a `.tdv` file with nine columns (originally, a manually prepared transcript of a video record):
+The dataset is a `.tdv` file with eight columns (originally, a manually prepared transcript of a video record):

 - `PS.UID` --- polling station ID (one to four digits);
 - `CAM` --- camera ID (as indicated in the video record, usually K1 or K2);